ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 ## Platform overview

-The role of the platform modules is to provide general purpose MCU management infrastructure, a few common data structures, and  a consistent user experience on top of different standard libraries and toolchains.
+The role of the platform modules is to provide general purpose MCU management infrastructure, a few common data structures and  a consistent user experience on top of different standard libraries and toolchains.
 This page contains reference material about these subjects.

 ### General MCU Management Infrastructure